-Tourette syndrome occurs along a spectrum—that is, its severity ranges from mild to severe.
-The majority of cases are mild and require no treatment; the impact may be so mild that casual observers might not realize the person has Tourette's.
+mild and require no treatment; the impact may be so mild that casual observers might not realize the person has Tourette's.
 Most people with Tourette syndrome lead productive lives with no barriers to personal or professional achievement.
-Intelligence and lifespan are normal and the overall prognosis is positive, although a minority of people with Tourette's have severe symptoms that persist into adulthood (1).

-Tics peak in severity at around age 10; there is typically a steady decline in tic severity throughout adolescence, when one half to two-thirds of children with TS experience a reduction or complete resolution of tic symptoms.
+one half to two-thirds of children with TS experience a reduction or complete resolution of tic symptoms.
 These results were found in a cohort of patients with TS encompassing all levels of highest-ever tic severity and including comorbid diagnoses; several of the subjects had very high initial severity and comorbid diagnoses of OCD and ADHD.
-A study of 46 19-year-olds with TS found that the symptoms of 80% had only minimum to mild impact on their overall functioning.
-A follow-up look at 31 adults with Tourette's found that all had completed high school, 71% were employed full-time or pursuing higher education, and 52% finished at least two years of college.
+A

 Severe Tourette syndrome persisting into adulthood is a rarity.
 Although Tourette's can be difficult for this group, discussions with adults in the Tourette syndrome community reveal that not everyone wants treatment or a "cure", particularly unless they know what else they may "lose" in the process.
 Some believe that there may even be latent advantages associated with the genetic vulnerability and that Tourette's is associated with heightened creativity.
 Adults are also concerned that the process of "curing" TS could result in cognitive losses (2).